FOREWARD

 The marching band is a musical marching unit organized during the summer for the duration of football season.
 Membership is open to any interested student who has successfully completed a sufficient amount of prior musical training in a middle school band or other acceptable training organization.
 Transfer students must pass an audition for membership.
 Membership requires total dedication and maximum effort and involvement in all aspects of marching, playing, and performance.

 Incoming freshman must pass an audition for membership into the band.
 The student must play 5 scales and the chromatic scale, and sight read to show musicianship and ability.
-All new members will attend a new member camp during the summer.
+All new members will attend a new member Rookie Camp during the summer.
 Everyone must audition for entry into the Davidson High School Band with the exception of students who participated in MCPSS honor band.

 Please note: it is Mobile County Public School System’s policy that students can only fail 2 classes, which have to be made up during summer school, to be eligible for marching band.

-The marching band rehearses Monday through Friday during classtime, and on Monday/Tuesday afternoons from 3:30PM-5:30PM.
+The marching band rehearses Monday through Friday during classtime, and on Monday and Tuesday afternoons from 3:30 PM - 5:30 PM.
 Special rehearsals on Thursday may be called occasionally.
 Mandatory sectional rehearsals may be held as determined by the student Section Leader(s) and/or Directors and will be posted 1 week in advance.

 COLOR GUARD

 The Color Guard is an important part of the marching band.
 This group spins flags, rifles, and dances during the halftime show.
 There are separate auditions for this group in the spring.
-Alternates will be chosen depending on the individual’s score during autions.
+Alternates will be chosen depending on the individual’s score during auditions.
 Alternates should still attend all rehearsals and may be put in the halftime show if skills improve.
 Alertnates will perform at the discretion of the color guard instructor and/or band directors.

 Color guard members receive a PE credit, as do regular band members.
 The color guard rehearses at the same time as the marching band.
 Mandatory sectional rehearsals may be held as needed, determined by the color guard instructor, and will be posted at least 2 days in advance.